 Status: No accepted records.

 This migratory species breeds in mature ponderosa pine woodlands that occur at lower elevations in the Rocky Mountains from British Columbia south as far as central Mexico (AOU 1998).
-It is thought to be “rare and local” along Long Draw Road in the Black Hills of South Dakota, where it was found in summer 2002 (Michael Retter, post to SD-Birds June 2003).
-The only other record near Nebraska is of one in extreme southwest Kansas 20 May 2000 (Thompson et al 2011).
+There are numerous records along the Colorado Front Range but none on the eastern Colorado plains (eBird.org, accessed Oct 2023).
+There have been a few reports in the Black Hills of South Dakota, only two accepted (Nancy Drilling, personal communication): 24 May 2002 in the northern Hills (Swanson 2003) and 24 Aug 1994 one caught by a bat biologist in the southern Hills (Swanson 1996).
+The only other record near Nebraska is of one in extreme southwest Kansas 20 May 2000 (Thompson et al 2011, eBird.org, accessed Oct 2023).
 The nearest regular breeding occurs in the Medicine Bow NF, Carbon Co, Wyoming (Faulkner 2010).
 Thus, spring migrants slightly off course could be expected in Nebraska.
-Fall migration is in Oct, but mist-netting would be needed for detection and identification of fall migrants (Linkhart and McCallum 2013).
+Fall migration in Colorado occurs in Aug-Sep, and ends as moth abundance declines (Nancy Drilling, personal communication); mist-netting is needed for detection and identification of fall migrants (Linkhart and McCallum 2020).

 NF: National Forest